GuidanceMantras/GuidanceMantras/README.md

 - KAS (For decision making positions in state government, like UPSC) (called once in 5 years for minimum 400 positions)
 - Social welfare exams (called once in 5 years for minimum 400 positions)
 - FDA/SDA (Called twice in 5 years for minimum 4000 positions)
+- PSI (Called once in 5 years for minimum 400 positions)

 - In total, you can write at-least 10 different exams in 5 years for 10,000 positions